 This website and the LeLc* focuses on using Living Energy for practical, everyday applications.
 There are living energies all around you right now as you are reading this.
 They are mostly not obvious.

 Living energy is not just a concept – it is a life style.
 It’s about using only the energy currently available to us and not borrowing from future generations’ wellbeing.
+Using today’s current (present moment) available energy is the most sustainable.
+Storing it for tomorrow’s use, gets less sustainable.

 Here are five criteria for Living Energies: